 HLA does not require a standard IEP like traditional schools because all HLA students have their own unique individualized learning plan as part of Goal-based Planning.
 See below for planning sheets and a student timeline available to help you with high school planning.
 There are two planning sheet options available.
 Choose the planning sheet that you find the most useful.

-IMPORTANT: Students needing ACT accommodations should contact Karen via email before the student’s senior year.
+IMPORTANT: Students needing ACT accommodations should contact Crystal via email before the student’s senior year.
 Please refer to our ACT page for additional information.

 Modifications are NOT the same as accommodations.

 Accommodations: With accommodations, the material is still covered at grade level, and all the original content is covered.
 The student is taking normal high school level courses on grade level but you accommodate the student’s learning style.
 In the same way, a person who is visual or hearing impaired may need special tools, resources, or accommodations to hear or see lessons.
 Examples would be using movies or audiobooks instead of reading.
 Allowing more time on assignments.
 Using a speech to text program for students with writing or motor skill issues.
 Allowing a spell checker or a calculator.
 You are providing tools that help meet the student’s learning style or specific need.

 Modification: With modifications, the course content is changed or modified.
 The content covered is not the original content that would normally be covered either because the course content is on a lower grade level, the content does not go into as much depth as the regular course, the assignment requirements are reduced or are on a lower level, projects and other assignments have been skipped or reduced compared to normal course content.